scalar-labs/scalar-ist/docs/how_to_use_en.md

 ### Register system operator
 - Register the operator information and organization information of the system operator
-- Register user profile information of system administrator and system operator
+- Register user profile information of the system administrator and system operator

 ### Register a business operator handling personal information
 - Register business information and business management organization information